croessner/pfxhttp/README.md

     # The JSON result must have this field to retrieve the value, which is then sent back to Postfix.
     value_field: "demo_value"
 ```

+As of writing this document, Postfix has a hard coded socket map reply size of 100000 (Postfix version <= 3.9.1).

 > Mote
 >